Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 The Chinese system of Xingguans originated in antiquity.
 During the Warring States period (475–221 BC), astronomers Gan De (甘德) and Shi Shen (石申) established independent systems.
 Another system was attributed to the legendary figure Wuxian (巫咸) of the Shang Dynasty  (16th century BC–1046 BC), though modern scholarship suggests it was likely compiled by later generations in his name.
 In the Three Kingdoms period (220–280 AD), astronomer Chen Zhuo (陈卓) synthesized these three systems into a unified one, defining 283 Xingguans and 1464 stars.
 This framework became the standard and was later immortalized in the *Song of the Sky Pacers (步天歌)*, a Tang Dynasty astronomical text written in verse.
 It remained largely unchanged until the introduction of Western astronomy in the 17th century.

 A central concept within this system is the *determinative star*.
 Before the 17th century, Chinese astronomers generally did not assign names to individual stars; instead, they designated a primary star—though not necessarily the brightest—within each Xingguan as its determinative star.
-Astronomical observations primarily documented the coordinates of these determinative stars, though in more prominent Xingguans, additional stars could also be selected for observation and recording.
+Astronomical observations primarily documented the coordinates of these determinative stars, though in particularly important or special Xingguans, additional stars could also be selected for observation and recording, or even assigned names.

 **The determinative stars of the Twenty-eight Lunar Mansions were of particular importance, forming—together with the North Celestial Pole—the fundamental reference framework for the ancient Chinese equatorial coordinate system.**